There's no doubt why we love knitting,

 But as I said above, I have things in my life that guide and inspire the way I teach.

 And if these things inspire you too, we're a perfect match!
-Like Ron and Hermione, or eggs and bacon!
+Like Ron and Hermione, Rose and The 10th Doctor, eggs and bacon!

 - I’m a massive fan of Rooibos tea, can’t go a few hours in the day without one - even in the summer.

 - My coffee preference is a perfectly made flat white -but I only partake once a week.